andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

   Cache-Control: no-cache
 ---

-# MDX route modules
+# A route module using MDX
 ```

 So why don't we just stop here?
-MDX route modules are a great starting point but they aren't as flexibile.
-MDX is very convinient to work with but personally, I like to separate content from code.
+MDX route modules are a great starting point but they aren't as flexibile as other options.
+MDX is convinient to work with but personally, I like to separate content from code.
 Instead of importing React components into my content (MDX), I rather render my Markdown inside components.
 It's also worth mentioning that if you want to maintain hundreds of Markdown files, then you will likely run into [scalability issues](https://remix.run/docs/en/v1/guides/mdx#:~:text=Clearly%20this%20is,MDX%20Bundler.) when using MDX route modules.

 In case you would like to work with MDX but want more flexibility than MDX route modules, have a look at [MDX Bundler](https://github.com/kentcdodds/mdx-bundler).
 However, we will continue with Markdown files instead of MDX in this blog post.